storpool/storpool-openstack-integration/docs/kolla.md

   `storpool/cinder-volume:zed-ubuntu-jammy.20230403.0`.
   An empty string may be specified to not add anything to the tag of the source container image.
+- `--topdir` / `-d`: the path to the `storpool-openstack-integration` directory where the `kolla-rebuild` tool can find its data files.
+  This needs to be specified when `kolla-rebuild` has been installed into a virtual environment.

 ### Running kolla-rebuild in a virtual environment